YouTube vlogs have seen a massive growth in popularity, so I’ve put together a post to help you choose the best cameras for vlogging of the year.

 If you’re looking for the best vlog camera under $500, the Sony a5100 is at the top of the pile.
 Despite being released back in 2014, it’s still an absolute bargain of a camera for vloggers who want professional looking video quality in a small, lightweight package.

 Before you start screaming “take my money!!” at the screen, let’s get a few of the negatives of the Sony a5100 out the way first.
 They may be deal-breakers for some, but for others, they may just be minor gripes that you can live with.

 First off, no 4k.
 Big deal?
 Hardly.
-I really don’t consider 4k video recording capabilities necessary for vlogging, even in 2018.
+I really don’t consider 4k video recording capabilities necessary for vlogging, even here in 2019.

 What’s more relevant though is that there’s no audio input jack.
 The built in stereo mic is ok for recording ambient sounds, but it’s definitely not a tool to record good quality spoken audio.
 For this you’ll need to invest in a separate Lav mic (like this great all-in-one kit from Rode), and sync your audio later.